 With Referral Rock I am making a concerned effort to practice customer development.
 I have discussed with customers their needs and their current practices for referral marketing.
 I have also discussed with them their workflows and the value a product like Referral Rock can bring them.
 Yes, I have my vision for Referral Rock but it has changed since the onset and I’m allowing it to be fluid as I discover more about my customer’s needs.

 3. Validating people are willing to pay as early as possible

-If you told me what percentage of UberNote’s user base were actually willing to pay for a subscription, I may not have continued working on it for so long.
-We spent an embarrassingly long time (2-3 years!!!) before we actually started charging people for the product.
-When we finally did start charging, it was out of desperation and we were extremely disappointed.
+If you told me what percentage of UberNote’s user base were actually willing to pay for a subscription, I might not have continued working on it for so long.
+We spent an embarrassingly long time (2-3 years!!!) before we started charging people for the product.
+When we finally did start charging, it was out of desperation, and we were extremely disappointed.
 The number of recurring users for our product did not convert into a high enough percentage of paid users.

 With Referral Rock (at this point) I have not started charging yet but I plan to…. very soon… I swear.
 I can’t call it a business till it actually makes money.
 Otherwise it’s a dream and a hobby right now.

 With UberNote we were cautiously pessimistic about mobile apps and never built one.
 We never capitalized on the green pastures of a new marketplace that would have made perfect sense for our target market of “note-takers who want to have access to their notes anywhere”.
 I’m not sure what excuse we have for not building something directly for mobile (except a mobile version of our web-app).
 The only thing I can say is the combination of understanding your target market and being close to your product attributed to this bonehead blind spot.
 Anyone have a time machine I can borrow?